xferra/linterhub.com-temp/CONTRIBUTING.md

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Please ask first before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+Please ask first before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise, you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).